 Daily Light Integral (DLI) Maps

 These maps provide the average outdoor daily light integral throughout the continental United States and were developed by Jim Faust at Clemson Univ.
 To estimate the average DLI in your greenhouse, determine the percentage of light transmission that reaches your crops.
 For example, if you measure 6,300 footcandles outside the greenhouse and an average value of 4,100 footcandles inside, your light transmission value is about 65% (0.65).
 Multiply the DLI value on the maps by the light transmission value to get the estimated DLI inside your greenhouse.

 Commercial Orchid Production

-This website provides MSU-generated research information about commercial orchid production.
-Although commercial orchid research at MSU essentially stopped in 2010, much of the information generated is still relevant today.
+This website provides research-based information generated at Michigan St. Univ. about commercial orchid production.
+Although commercial orchid research at Michigan St. Univ. essentially stopped in 2010, much of the information generated is still relevant today.

 Cold Storage of Plug Seedlings

 This 20-page pdf document (3.4 mb) contains research-based information on storing seeding plugs.
-Written by Royal Heins, William Carlson, Nathan Lange, and Tom Wallace, Michigan State University.
-Copyright Greenhouse Grower magazine and Michigan State University, 1994.
+Written by Royal Heins, William Carlson, Nathan Lange, and Tom Wallace, Michigan St. Univ.
+Copyright Greenhouse Grower magazine and Michigan St. Univ., 1994.